Can chemicals be disposed of down the laboratory sink or drain?

 - Label the container as “TRASH”; and

-- Never use broken glassware boxes for the disposal of sharps, biohazardous materials or liquid wastes.
+- Never use broken glassware boxes for the disposal of sharps, biohazardous materials, liquids or hazardous chemical wastes.

 The following items contaminated with medical/biohazardous waste shall be placed in a sharps container: